Baxi Boiler Problems: How to Fix the Common Baxi Boiler Faults

 Costs for fixing a diverter valve will sit around £250-350.
 If you’d prefer to invest that cash in a new boiler with a long warranty, you can get a price online here.

 One of the most common Baxi boiler problems in the HE range is banging noises coming from the boiler.
 This is not usually a constant banging noise.
 It tends to happen only when the boiler cycles on and off, or when it’s started for the first time.

 It’s hard to pinpoint this as the exact problem without taking off the cover and having a good look, as well as disregarding any other potential issues.

 The most common fault relating to banging on the Baxi HE range is a broken burner.
 The newest burner we have seen break has been 4 years old.
 When they break sometimes they’ll display a 128 error code.

 In general, this is a more typical issue if you’ve got an old Baxi boiler — we’re talking 6 years or older.

 The cost of the fix will depend on the exact model.
 In general, expect to £320-450 including labour to have this replaced.

 As with most old boilers.
 If this is a fault on an old Baxi boiler (5-6 years or older), it’s usually much more economical to replace it.
 It’s likely there are many other parts coming to the end of their life, and sometimes they simply compound.

 Have a Gas Safe registered heating engineer come around and make their assessment before going for a replacement.
 If a replacement seems like the better choice for you, you’ll find good prices on brand new Worcester boilers here.

 This Baxi boiler fault is common with the Baxi Solo range, the 105HE, and the 133HE Plus — you’ll find a pool of water below the boiler.
 We’d expect to see 118, 119 or 270 error codes if this is the case.

-There are two likely causes of the leak:
+There are two likely causes of the boiler leaking water: